Grade 11 University Chemistry Homework Calendar

 • Review this video that explains how molar mass can be used to determine the number of moles in a sample

-• Complete "Molar mass calculations" WB 68 (answers)
+• Complete WB 69 (answers)

 Mass to Moles to Particles